stierma1/couch-cursor/README.md

 #### Object getRawDocument()
 returns the internal document

-#### async void hydrate(String username, String password, String host, String dbName, String? revOverride)
+#### async void hydrate(Object connectionData, String? revOverride)
 will replace the internal document and update connection information, will pull latest rev by default, revOverride will pull down a specific rev

-#### async void upsertTo(String username, String password, String host, String dbName, String id)
+#### async void upsertTo(Object connectionData, String id)
 will upload the internal document to the specified connection and replace the id

 #### async void replace()
 replaces the current document if connection information is present and bumps the rev

 ### DocumentCursor
+Useful for iterating through a collection of documents, documents are paginated

 #### Constructor({int? initialIdx, int? pageSize, int? attachmentPageSize, Object connectionData})
 initialIdx is the starting index of the cursor, defaults to 0